hammingweight/globebotter_redux/features/README.md

 The similarity measures are also sensitive to the LLM used to calculate the embedding vectors.
 For example, for these tests a good answer will typically have a similarity above 0.8 when using the Qwen3-4B embeddings but is typically a little above 0.6 when using the Mistral-7B embeddings.

-It's possible to explicitly set a minimum value that for the similarity for a test to pass
+It's possible to explicitly set a minimum similarity value for a test to pass

 ```
 Given a session with the chatbot